"I like good strong words that mean something..." -- Louisa May Alcott

 Born in 1832 in Germantown, Pennsylvania, Louisa May Alcott grew up in Massachusetts in a family that struggled financially but had rich intellectual connections.
 Her early education included lessons from gifted writers and thinkers who were members of the Transcendental Club along with her father, Amos Bronson Alcott, including Ralph Waldo Emerson, Margaret Fuller, and Henry David Thoreau.
 Her father struggled to support the family, which included Alcott and her three sisters, and their poverty forced Alcott to work from an early age as a seamstress, governess, domestic helper, and teacher.
 Writing served as her creative outlet during these difficult years and she first began to have commercial success in the early 1860s.

-In 1868, Alcott's publisher, Thomas Niles, encourage Alcott to right a book for girls; Alcott was at first reluctant, but agreed to try.
+In 1868, Alcott's publisher, Thomas Niles, encouraged Alcott to write a book for girls; she was at first reluctant, but agreed to try.
 She decided to base the story on her own life and that of her sisters, but set it in the midst of the Civil War.
 The main character, Jo March, was based on Louisa herself, who often challenged the constraining gender norms of her day with her defiant, opinionated nature and drive for independence.
 Alcott imbued the novel with feminist ideas, challenging the expectation that girls and women should be satisfied with domestic life and promoting the idea of equality within a marriage and a family, while beautifully capturing the emotional lives, hopes, and dreams of regular girls coming of age in the 1860s.

 The first printing of the novel, 2,000 copies, sold out almost immediately, and the publisher struggled to keep pace with demand; since then, Little Women has never been out of print.
 Her novel was critically acclaimed but, equally importantly to Alcott, girls loved it; at one point she wrote, "they are the best critics, so I should definitely be satisfied."
 Alcott also went on to write two sequels, Little Men and Jo's Boys.
 Her depiction of strong, independent young women — including Jo's career as a professional writer — influenced generations of girls.
 Since its original publication, it has been adapted into stage plays and films, as well as being retold in different time periods and settings.
 Alcott, who died in 1888, would no doubt be pleased that her work has inspired so many women.
 After all, as her beloved character Jo once observed, "I want to do something splendid... something heroic or wonderful that won't be forgotten after I'm dead...
 I think I shall write books."